 - Humiliate or injure their loved ones through intoxicated behavior

 Though it’s tempting to simply distance yourself from the mess, that won’t help your loved one—and it won’t really help your own guilt and pain.
-There are effective ways to help someone recover from PTSD.
+There are effective ways to help someone manage their PTSD.

 First, recognize this isn’t something you can fix.
-PTSD (not to mention substance addiction) is a medical illness that requires professional treatment.
-Urge your loved one to see a specialist—and, whether or not she agrees immediately, get counseling for yourself and other family members.
+PTSD (not to mention addiction) is a mental health condition that requires professional treatment.
+Urge your loved one to see a specialist—and, whether or not they agree immediately, get counseling for yourself and other family members.
 You’ll need it to resolve your own feelings and determine the best ways to help.

-Take steps to reduce the risks of serious consequences.
-Especially, know about suicide dangers and how to minimize them.
+- Take steps to reduce the risks of serious consequences – Especially, learn about suicide dangers and how to minimize them.

-Find the middle ground between avoiding listening to your loved one, and prodding for details she doesn’t want to share.
-Every PTSD patient has their own comfort zones for when talking helps and when it hurts.
+- Find the middle ground between avoiding listening to your loved one and prodding for details they don’t want to share – Every person with PTSD has their own comfort zones for when talking helps and when it hurts.
 No matter how pained or curious you are, let them take the lead.

-PTSD (or any other severe mental illness) is bad enough on its own.
-Combined with substance addiction, which frequently begins by using drugs to “cope” with the PTSD, it’s a new level of struggle.
-The road to recovery begins with acknowledging and treating both illnesses.
-Contact BRC Recovery (866-291-0134) to learn about our dual diagnosis treatment options.
+PTSD is bad enough on its own.
+Combined with addiction, which frequently begins by using drugs to cope with the symptoms, it’s a new level of struggle.
+The road to recovery begins with acknowledging and treating both conditions.
+Contact BRC Healthcare by calling 888.559.2036 to learn about our dual diagnosis treatment options.